seme4/ssi-consultancy/DeployersGuide.md

 Run the following command to find the location of your PHP initialisation file:

     $ php -i | grep php.ini

-Open the file that this command returns in an editor:
+Open the file(s) that this command returns in an editor:

-* For Ubuntu 14.01, this may be /etc/php5/cli/php.ini
+* For Ubuntu 14.01, this may be both /etc/php5/cli/php.ini and /etc/php5/apache2/php.ini
 * For Scientific Linux 7 / Fedora 21, this may be /etc/php.ini

 To set UTC (coordinated universal time), look for